adrian-salajan/dimages/docs/README.md

 with Image[Color] flapMap looks as
 `flatMap(fa: Image[Color], f: color => Image[Color]): Image[Color]`
 so given a color image, from each color build an image and somehow return a single image back?
-Well apparently yes.
+Well apparently yes (all the "intermediary" images are flattened).
 <pre>
 def flatMap[A, B](fa: Image[A])(f: A => Image[B]): Image[B] = new Image[B] ({
       loc =>